Anku5hk/Programmers_guide_to_Python/book.md

 ## String types
 print("normal str,\t escaping characters") # normal str, escaping characters
-print(r"\n raw string \t no escaping characters") # \n raw string \t no escaping characters print(u"a unicode string, it represents english and non-english characters")
+print(r"\n raw string \t no escaping characters") # \n raw string \t no escaping characters
+# unicode type, it represents english and non-english characters
+print(u"This is unicode") # This is unicode

-## String formatting, used to pass python expression/variable inside a string
+# formatting type, used to pass python expression/variable inside a string
 n = 1
 text = f"This is a String number {n}" # f-string to pass variable text = f"This is a String number {20-19}" # or even to pass expression